 Corporate Communications also liaises and collaborates with external partners and the Equality & Diversity Team in communicating equality and diversity issues and information to members of staff through various corporate and directorate publications.

 This page gives advice on information which is provided by Corporate Communications and made available to everyone in alternative and accessible formats.
 This information is by no means exhaustive as Corporate Communications also provides planned campaigns, news management and design services in collaboration with the different service areas of the city council to ensure that the information provided is accessible to all.

 birminghamnewsroom.com - carries news stories/releases, statements, blogs, fact sheets, videos, photos, etc on BCC and Birmingham related activities and issues.
-Please click on the link which will take you to the newroom page where you can become a follower on twitter and use other social media such as YouTube, flickr, etc.
+Please click on the link which will take you to the newsroom page where you can become a follower on twitter and use other social media such as YouTube, Flickr, etc.

 Forward – is a quarterly newspaper which provides key information and messages about the services we offer and the policies and initiatives which affect residents and citizens of Birmingham.
 Forward now also incorporates 'Letterbox' which means that it has a number of pages with articles designed to be of particular interest to the council's tenants and leaseholders.
 The Letterbox pages are available as a large print version, in Braille or on CD on request.

 Click on the link below to obtain the most up-to-date or archive editions of Forward.